 - Regular aerobic exercise (walking, cycling, running, swimming) – which will help to regulate weight and improve circulation.
 Avoid heavy lifting / straining in the first few months after haemorrhagic strokes.

-Recovery from stroke can be remarkable and inexplicable.
+Recovery from stroke takes time, but it can also be remarkable and inexplicable.

 Recovery after stroke is greatest in the first few months, and gradually plateaus, although further gains may be made for some years.
 The rate of recovery will vary greatly amongst patients.